n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.slacktrigger.md

 You must add the appropriate scopes to your Slack app for this trigger node to work.

 The node requires scopes for the [conversations.list](https://api.slack.com/methods/conversations.list){:target=blank .external-link} and [users.list](https://api.slack.com/methods/users.list){:target=blank .external-link} methods at minimum.
 Check out the [Scopes | Slack credentials](/integrations/builtin/credentials/slack/#scopes) list for a more complete list of scopes.

+## Common issues

+Here are some common errors and issues with the Slack Trigger node and steps to resolve or troubleshoot them.

+### Workflow only works in testing or production

+Slack only allows you to register a single webhook per app.
+This means that you can't switch from using the testing URL to the production URL (and vice versa) without reconfiguring the registered webhook URL.

+You may have trouble with this if you try to test a workflow that's also active in production.
+Slack will only send events to one of the two webhook URLs, so the other will never receive event notifications.

+To work around this, you can disable your workflow when testing:

+/// warning | Halts production traffic
+This temporarily disables your production workflow for testing.
+Your workflow will no longer receive production traffic while it's deactivated.
+///

+1. Go to your workflow page.
+2. Toggle the **Active** switch in the top panel to disable the workflow temporarily.
+3. Edit the **Request URL** in your the [Slack Trigger configuration](/integrations/builtin/credentials/slack/#slack-trigger-configuration) to use the testing webhook URL instead of the production webhook URL.
+4. Test your workflow using the test webhook URL.
+5. When you finish testing, edit the **Request URL** in your the [Slack Trigger configuration](/integrations/builtin/credentials/slack/#slack-trigger-configuration) to use the production webhook URL instead of the testing webhook URL.
+6. Toggle the **Inactive** toggle to enable the workflow again.
+The production webhook URL should resume working.